-The Small Business Advisory Board typically meets the third Friday of every other month beginning in February and any member of the public is invited to attend.
+The Small Business Advisory Board typically meets the third Friday of every month and any member of the public is invited to attend.
 Meetings convene at 9:00 a.m. at the Downtown Central Library.
 See posted Board Meeting Agenda for specific location.
 Individuals and representatives of community groups may appear before the board to address challenges impacting small businesses.